baker-ling/VBAUnicodeTools/README.md

 # VBAUnicodeTools
 Tools for working with Unicode in the VB Editor

 This repository contains a standard VBA module ProgrammingTools.bas and associated userforms for working with Unicode text in the VB Editor (VBE).

 ## References
-This code in these VBA modules references the following libraries.
+The code in these VBA modules references the following libraries.
 1. Microsoft VBScript Regular Expressions 5.5
 2. Microsoft Visual Basic for Applications Extensibility 5.3.